andrew/ultimate-awesome/README.md

 - [awesome-reference](https://github.com/agussetyar/awesome-reference) -  Reference list of useful links to learn about programming, networking, hacking, cybersecurity, ctf, bounty bug write-up, and more.
 - [awesome-hexo-theme](https://github.com/Ailln/awesome-hexo-theme) - 🌟排名前 10 的 Hexo 主题 | Top 10 Hexo theme.
 - [awesome-ux-design-styles](https://github.com/anubhavsrivastava/awesome-ux-design-styles) - Curated list of UX styleguides and design systems.
-- [awesome-game-engines](https://github.com/ChessMax/awesome-game-engines) - The list of awesome game engines for everything😎.
 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
+- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
 - [awesome-bioinformatics-education](https://github.com/lskatz/awesome-bioinformatics-education) - Resources for bioinformatics education.
 - [awesome-coredns](https://github.com/mariuskimmina/awesome-coredns) - A curated list for awesome CoreDNS resources.